ashihsKumar713/mojo/docs/intro/mojom_idl.md

 `foo` without waiting for a response message.
 This is referred to as *pipelining*.

-Pipelining is typically more efficient, since it eliminates eliminating the need to wait for a response, and it is often more natural, since receiving the response often entails returning to the message loop.
+Pipelining is typically more efficient, since it eliminates the need to wait for a response, and it is often more natural, since receiving the response often entails returning to the message loop.
 Thus this is generally the preferred pattern for "factories" as in the above example.

 The main caveat is that with pipelining, there is no flow control.
 The sender of `CreateFoo2` has no indication of when `foo` is actually "ready", though even in